kilroy-code/distributed-security/README.md

 +----------------------------------------------------+             +-------------------------+
 ```

-> (*) - The storage API described is what is currently implemented in the demo and unit tests, and it has some easily removed weaknesses (involving replay attacks and mischief by former team members).
+> (*) - The storage API described is what is currently implemented in the module, demo and unit tests, and it has some easily removed weaknesses (involving replay attacks and mischief by former team members).
 However, the API will change slightly as we develop a more general practical storage API.
 Using browser-side encryption and signing, it now practical to make a secure distributed storage API that can be implented as P2P if desired, cached at browser, server, and edge, secure though end-to-end-encryption, and properly attributed for both distributed accounting and sourcing.
 To meet these needs, it will be desirable to have a standard format (such as JWS/JSE perhaps) in which parties can verify signatures and examine team membership.
 See [the storage repo](https://github.com/kilroy-code/storage/blob/main/README.md).

 ### Initialization